Program and Course Offerings / Registration / Delivery Methods

 How does Online Learning work?
 Can I do courses at my "own pace"?

 There are many benefits to taking an online course, including having flexibility to fit your schedule and being able to complete coursework from any location.
 However, you cannot start courses late nor finish early.
-Online courses are delivered through OntarioLearn or MyCanvas platforms.
+Online courses are delivered through OntarioLearn, MyCanvas and other platforms.
 Visit the Online Learning page for more information.

 What is the meaning of the number of hours given for online courses?